MicrosoftDocs/visualstudio-docs/docs/vsto/improving-the-performance-of-a-vsto-add-in.md

      For information about how to create a post-build event in a Visual Basic project, see [How to: Specify build events &#40;Visual Basic&#41;](/visualstudio/ide/how-to-specify-build-events-visual-basic).

 ##  <a name="Publish"></a> Publish Office solutions by using Windows Installer
- If you publish your solution by using Windows Installer, the Visual Studio 2010 Tools for Office Runtime bypasses the following steps when the VSTO Add-in loads.
+ If you publish your solution by using Windows Installer, the Visual Studio 2010 Tools for Office runtime bypasses the following steps when the VSTO Add-in loads.

 -   Validating the manifest schema.